Garry Jones Garry Jones

 Naming it is a way to see the trap without blaming yourself for being weak or stupid.
 You’re not weak.
 You’re human, facing devices and apps designed by teams of professionals whose job is to keep you scrolling, to keep you trapped.

 Naming the trap is a way to stay conscious about that power imbalance.
-And consciousness is the first crack in the trap.

 Three Small Ways To Escape A Thumbtrap

 I don’t have a silver bullet.
 There aren’t five-step hacks to fix your brain.
+Not yet anyway.

 What I can offer are some small, everyday practices that interrupt the automatic loop.